Talent Acquisition Specialist Resume Example

 Familiarity with ATS platforms (like Greenhouse or Lever) is a huge plus.
 Show that you know how to track candidates and manage workflows efficiently.

-You should also demonstrate strong communication skills and your ability to connect with both candidates and hiring managers.
+You should also demonstrate strong communication skills and your ability to connect with both candidates and hiring managers—qualities you can highlight further in a cover letter.
 This helps you stand out and shows you can build relationships that matter.

 Your summary or objective is the first thing a hiring manager reads.
 It sets the tone for your whole resume, so it needs to be strong and direct.